http://home.arcor.de/skanthak/will become unavailable on January 31, 2017!

 as described in the Security Bulletin MS10-098.

-directly resp. only to the registry therefore don't show in the
+therefore don't show in the Local Security Policy

-If this file exists modifications of the SAFER settings or rules written directly resp. only to the registry will (periodically) be overwritten with the SAFER settings and rules from the file!
+If this file exists modifications of the SAFER settings or rules written directly or only to the Registry will (periodically) be overwritten with the SAFER settings and rules from the file!

 If this file contains neither SAFER settings nor rules